DEV3L/archive/README.md

 ## Python
 * __python-office-cofee-algorithm__: Algorithm to assure the coffee pot is always full
+* __fb-messenger-bot__:This is a simple python template that uses Flask to build a webhook for Facebook's Messenger Bot API.
+* __introduction-to-tdd-with-django__: Introduction to TDD with Django

 ## Java
 * __StripeDev3l__: Java methods to exercise Stripe api